Jordi Pujol: Pujol and Catalan nationalism

 During the last decades of the Franco regime and his 23 years as President of the Generalitat de Catalunya, Pujol leant towards the majority tendency in Catalan nationalism, which, instead of seeking a fully independent republic, intended to work towards a federalized Spain that would, according to Pujol, recognize Catalonia "as a country, as a collective with its own personality and differences," and a "guarantee that her own identity be respected".
 With the conservative People's Party opposing the Catalan Statute of Autonomy, however, as well as the recognition for the language in the east of Aragon, Pujol has stated that, at least shortly before the Spanish transition to democracy, "there is more aggression towards Catalonia than ever", and that Catalans can "no longer hope for anything from the Spanish state".

 A lifelong federalist, Pujol has recently become very disenfranchised by the Spanish political arena.
 He also has recently stated, regarding the recent surge of Catalan separatism that more people than ever want independence, "and they have the right to want it."

 Personal life

-He married Marta Ferrusola in Santa Maria de Montserrat in 1956 and the couple have seven children.
+He married Marta Ferrusola in Santa Maria de Montserrat in 1956.
+The couple had seven children.
 During COVID-19 pandemic in Spain, on 15 January 2021 Pujol and his wife Marta tested positive for COVID-19 and, without serious symptoms, they were confined to their home in Barcelona.
+Marta died on 8 July 2024 at the age of 89 after suffering from Alzheimer's disease for six years.